ostinelli/apnotic/README.md

 ```
 $ openssl pkcs12 -in cert.p12 -out apple_push_notification_production.pem -nodes -clcerts
 ```

+## Thread-Safety
+Apnotic is thread-safe.
+However, some caution is imperative:

+  * The async callbacks will be executed in a different thread, so ensure that your code in the callbacks is thread-safe.
+  * Errors in the underlying socket loop thread will be raised in the main thread at unexpected execution times, unless you specify the `:error` callback on the Connection.
+If you're using Apnotic with a job manager you should be fine by not specifying this callback.

 ## Contributing
 So you want to contribute?
 That's great!
 Please follow the guidelines below.
 It will make it easier to get merged in.